pudly/schmopera-hugo/content/articles/alek-shrader.md

 Tina Fey said "If you want to be a screenwriter, take an acting class to get a sense of what you’re asking actors to do."
 It's another perfect quote from one of my writing idols, and my performance experience definitely informs hypothetical staging.
 I won't ask anybody to do anything I wouldn't be willing to do myself.
 When I'm directing opera, I'm thinking "Would I do that?" and especially "Would that sabotage my voice?"

 For opera it's gotta be text, then voice, then body, and that informs the drama.
-There's a writing discussion on Twitter right now about "pantsters" versus "plotters."
+There's a writing discussion on Twitter right now about "Pantsters" versus "Plotters."
 Pantsters fly by the seat of their pants and Plotters plot everything out.
 I'm very much a plotter.
 I research and plan.
 I love structure.
 But it doesn't mean Plotters won't respond to inspiration or can’t change their mind.

 >"My Dido is in control.
 She's not a victim.
 She's wounded, but she isn't giving up."